in

 • They are harmless to humans.

 If you see a ladybug, you can also make a wish.
-Some people believe that if you count the number of spots on a ladybug’s back, it will bring fortune for that many years.
+Some people believe that if you count the number of spots on a ladybug’s back, it will bring fortune for many years.

 Fact #12: The Name “Lady” Refers to the Virgin Mary